 What is acupuncture?

 Acupuncture is originally from China about 4000 years ago.
-Acupuncture is treatment where very thin needles are put to the body.
+Acupuncture is treatment where very thin needles are put to a body.
 Acupuncture is safe when done by a professional.

 Acupuncture is commonly used for treating neck stiffness, migraine and other muscle problems.
 Acupuncture is also said to relief anxiety and stress.
 Scientifically acupuncture is proved to relief pain very well.